 The pink stuff!
 Rose Cava is made with red grapes.
 This is also usually dry.

-A real luxury is aged or Reserva Cava.
-It is aged on the lees (pretty much dead yeast and particles from the winemaking process), which gives it great body and flavors of almond and baked apple.
+Real luxury is aged cava called Reserva Cava or Gran Reserva Cava.
+It is aged on the lees (pretty much dead yeast and particles from the winemaking process), which gives it great body and flavors of almond and baked apples.

-Keep in mind that Cava has less residual sugar and more acidity than other wines.
-Therefore a higher fat dish with no spiciness is a great bet.
+Keep in mind that Cava has less residual sugar and more acidity than other sparkling wines.
+Therefore a higher fat dish with no spiciness will be a great pairing choice.